KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

-# Audio Headroom, Limiter, and Dynamic Attenuation Preferences
+# Audio Headroom and Limiter Preferences

 This project adds robust, consistent protection against clipping across SDL and DirectSound backends by combining a fixed headroom margin with backend‑specific peak protection.

 Use the settings below to tune behavior.
 The shared headroom stage is now optional: enable it with `SoundHeadroomEnabled = 1` when you want a fixed safety margin applied everywhere.
-Once enabled, `SoundHeadroomDb` remains the primary “don’t clip” knob; the limiter (SDL) and dynamic attenuation (DirectSound) provide extra safety only when needed.
+Once enabled, `SoundHeadroomDb` remains the primary “don’t clip” knob; the SDL limiter provides extra safety only when needed.

 Quick toggles (default off)